- Home

 - Theft

 Additionally, investigations are conducted for drug overdoses, fatal accidents, and unattended deaths.
 CID also oversees the handling and storage of agency evidence, Safe Medicine Disposal for ME Program, Anonymous Tip Line and Sex Offender Registry.
-Detectives are responsible for conducting background investigations on police department applicants, as well as residents applying for concealed weapons permits.
-The unit is lead by Deputy Chief Eric O'Brien with Det.
-Stephen Borst and Officer Brian Cashman.
+Detectives are responsible for conducting background investigations into police department applicants and residents applying for concealed weapons permits.
+The unit is led by Lt.
+Michael Tucci with Detective Sergeant Stephen Borst and Detective Brian Cashman.

 The KPD Anonymous Tip Line allows individuals to contact the police department, via phone or email, without revealing their identity.
 Information provided is forwarded directly to detectives in CID who then follow-up with investigations.
 Information sent by email has no identifiable data attached.
 If you would like to send detectives an email, please do so by following the “KPD Tip Line” link under the “Contact Us” heading.
 If you would like to leave detectives an anonymous voicemail, you many do so by calling 207-985-2102, ext.
 1622.